rippedpiracy/site/README.md

 - cannot be a single download link.
 - has to be hosted on the clearnet.

-# How do i contribute?
+# How do I contribute?

 Easily head over to the [**docs**](https://github.com/rippedpiracy/docs) repo and make an issue or a Pull Request.